 Expression, communication and meaning in music

-Dr Renee Timmers
+Professor Renee Timmers

 Renee Timmers is Professor in Psychology of Music and director of the Music, Mind, Machine research centre.
 She has degrees in musicology (MA) and psychology (PhD) and pursues interdisciplinary research applying psychological and computational research methods to investigate aspects of the perception, performance and experience of music.
 She is former co-editor of Empirical Musicology Review, associate editor of Psychomusicology: Music, Mind and Brain, and has served on the editorial board of several interdisciplinary journals including Frontiers in Performance Science, and Psychology of Music.
-She is President of the European Society of the Cognitive Sciences of Music, in which capacity she organises the Cross-European Winter School on Musical Ability (3-5 Feb 2021) and the next ICMPC16/ESCOM11 conference (28-31 July 2021).
+She is Past-President of the European Society of the Cognitive Sciences of Music, in which capacity she organised the Cross-European Winter School on Musical Ability (3-5 Feb 2021) and the ICMPC16/ESCOM11 conference (28-31 July 2021).

 Mapping music for health and wellbeing in Sheffield